 NANCY O’MARA EZOLD, ESQ.

-Practice Areas: Employment Law and Litigation including sexual harassment, wrongful discharge, and employment discrimination based on age, sex, race, ethnic background, religion and disability; Negotiation of employment contracts, severance agreements and non-compete agreements; civil and commercial litigation; personal injury cases.
+Practice Areas: Employment Law and Litigation including sexual harassment, discriminatory termination, and employment discrimination based on age, sex, race, ethnic background, religion and disability; negotiation of employment contracts, severance agreements and non-compete agreements; civil and commercial litigation; personal injury cases.

 Admitted: Pennsylvania State Courts; U.S. District Court, Eastern District of Pennsylvania; U.S. Court of Appeals, 3rd Circuit; U.S. District Court, Middle District of Pennsylvania; U.S. District Court, District of Arizona; U.S. Court of Appeals for the Federal Circuit; U.S. Court of Federal Claims; U.S. Supreme Court.